Blazing the Trail, a mural by Indiana artist Becky Hochhalter, was celebrated with a ribbon-cutting ceremony on July 14, 2021.

 5. Expanding the Trail

-The mural is just an early part of the construction on the Nickel Plate Trail at 116th Street.
-Soon, a pedestrian tunnel will open under 116th street, apartment complexes and a hotel along the trail will open, and local businesses will add seating and interactive areas along the trail.
+The mural was just an early part of the construction on the Nickel Plate Trail.
+Now, the trail stretches from 106th Street up to 146th Street, with a pedestrian tunnel beneath 116th Street.
+Apartment complexes and a hotel along the trail will follow, and local businesses will add seating and interactive areas along the trail in the future.

-When it is completed, the trail will stretch through Fishers from 146th to 96th street, with multiple activation hubs and connections along the way.
-Learn more about the project at playfishers.com/NickelPlateTrail, and other arts and culture projects happening around the city on This is Fishers’ new Arts & Culture hub.
+When it is completed, the trail will stretch through Fishers from 146th to 96th Street, with multiple activation hubs and connections along the way.
+Learn more about the project at playfishers.com/NickelPlateTrail, and other arts and culture projects happening around the city on This is Fishers’ Arts & Culture hub.